wilaszekg/crawler/README.md

 multiCrawler.crawl(new CrawlingTask(url, scrollAttempts))
 ```

 This call is blocking and returns as soon as there is free crawler to handle your request.
-This function returs a promise of crawling result: `Promise[CrawlResult]`
+This function returs a promise of crawling result: `Promise[CrawlResult]`.
+To quit all drivers of the `crawlerPool`, use `quitAll` method.